Using a Raspberry Pi Zero 2 W as a USB Ethernet Gadget Router on Raspberry Pi OS Bookworm (2025)

 This file must remain a single line.

-Insert the module load directive after rootwait:
+Insert after rootwait:

 Code